serpic75/order-management/README.md

-to compile the project:
+# Order Manager
-mvn clean install
+priority queue web service that accepts work orders and provides a prioritized list to work

-to compile and prooduce all the artifacts: from the order-management directory: mvn clean install
+# Getting Started

-to lunc the application:
+to compile and produce all the artifacts: mvn clean install

-from  order-management-rest directory:
+to lunch the application:
-mvn spring-boot:run
+from  order-management-rest directory: (i.e. cd order-management-rest mvn spring-boot:run